One day in the car:

 “Mummy, what’s the Meaning of Lice?”

 “The meaning of li…?
 UGH!” *shivers, car swerves violently*

 “That’s another one you’ll have to ask Him yourself, hopefully later rather than sooner at this rate.”

-Actually I think lice do share somethings in common with the meaning of LIFE.
-It’s a topic I could talk about with those who I know are struggling with the same issue, usually in private, and both have reduced me to anguished tears.
+Actually I think lice do share somethings in common with the meaning of life.
+It’s a topic I talk about with those who I know are struggling with in respectful and muted tones, and both have reduced me to tears in the past.

-I can safely say we have worked our way through all the products on the shelf in the pharmacy as well as all the ‘tried and trusted’ home remedies.
-I have washed and combed and laundered and combed and shampooed (and did I mention combed?) until I was a blubbering pile of self pity on the kitchen floor.
+I can safely say we have worked our way through all the products on the shelf in the pharmacy as well as the tried and trusted home remedies.
+I have washed and combed and laundered and combed and shampooed and combed until I was a blubbering pile of fury on the kitchen floor.

-My 6 TOP TIPS for dealing with Lice and Nits:
+My 10 TOP TIPS for dealing with lice and nits:

-- Tie long hair up and spray heads with a solution of tea tree oil in the mornings.
+- Spray heads with a solution of tea tree oil in the mornings as a preventative measure.

-- Comb (using a specialised very fine toothed lice comb) your kids once a week on a Friday after school to check for any unwanted passengers.
-Don’t forget to check yourself too as they tend to flick off when you comb and can land on your clothes only to crawl up on to your head, bleugh!
-I would do this in the bathroom with my child seated next to the basin so that I can rinse the comb after each stroke.
+- Comb – using a specialised very fine toothed lice comb – once a week on a Friday after school to check for any unwanted passengers.
+Don’t forget to check yourself too as they tend to flick off when you comb and can land on your clothes only to crawl up on to your head, (I know!!)
+I do this in the bathroom with my child seated next to the basin so that I can rinse the comb after each stroke.